![]() |

 Please review the emergency orders and advisory announcements below in their entirety before heading out on your next fishing trip.

-• Emergency Order 2-RS-1-27-24 order increases the bag and possession limit for sockeye salmon, 16 inches or longer, to six fish per day and twelve in possession in all portions of the Kasilof River open to salmon fishing.
+- Emergency Order 2-RS-1-26-25 increases the bag and possession limits for sockeye salmon, 16 inches or longer, to six fish per day and twelve in possession in all waters of the Kasilof River open to salmon fishing.